marysaka/ghidra_falcon/README.md

 If you hit errors reloading, you can view the log by clicking the "Show Console" icon at the bottom Ghidra project window (the one with the file listing, not the CodeBrowser/disassembly window).
 The errors are only helpful some of the time, so I usually check my changes by hand first to see if I can spot what I did wrong.

+### Syntax highlighting

+If you like syntax highlighting, Sleigh often looks okay highlighted as a bash script.
+I got tired of this and wrote a very basic sublime-syntax, which can be found at: https://github.com/hthh/sleigh-sublime-syntax

 ## To-Do

 Finish adding instructions and figure out how to do thorough automated testing.